 We do not longer update this website as the incidence is currently low.

 The grey bars show the currently reported ICU admission and fatality numbers; the solid line present the nowcast estimates of the complete number of ICU admissions/fatalities.
 The color shaded intervals show 95% prediction intervals.

 The nowcasts are based on a Bayesian hierarchical model implemented in R based on Günther et al. (2020), which is investigated for Swedish mortality data in Lindroos (2021).
-Our model includes information from additional data streams: For the ICU admission nowcast, we use registered case numbers from previous days and number of new ICU admissions as additional data stream for the fatality nowcast, respectively.
-A detailed documentation of the method can be found in our paper published in PLOS Computational Biology.
+Our model includes information from additional data streams: For the ICU admission nowcast, we use registered case numbers from previous days and number of new ICU admissions as additional data stream for the fatality nowcast respectively.
+Detailed documentation of the method can be found in our paper published in PLOS Computational Biology.

 The presented work is joint work by Fanny Bergström, Felix Günther, Michael Höhle and Tom Britton at the Department of Mathematics, Stockholm University.
 This work is partly funded by the Nordic Research Agency (NordForsk, grant 105572).